What you can find on this page

 You can travel to and from Brussels Airport Zaventem using bus line 12.
-A specific rate is applicable: you need an Airport ticket or a 24h/48h/72h ticket.
+You can travel to the airport with any normal rate ticket or season pass (STIB-MIVB season ticket or BRUPASS ticket).
+When starting from the airport, you need a special ticket called Go2City.
 More info about the Airport Bus can be found on this page of our website.
 If you want to take the train to the airport, you will have to buy a ticket from the railway company SNCB-NMBS.
 The SNCB-NMBS has devoted a webpage to its airport train.

 You can also track the realtime position of our vehicles on our website or our app.